 We have found that some staff tasked with the bookkeeping function in law firms do not have bookkeeping and/or legal bookkeeping expertise.
 This section gives an overview of the fundamentals, to point such a person in the right direction, so they know where to look for the more detailed support documentation provided.
 We would nevertheless recommend that, in these circumstances, a law firm considers employing, whether on a part-time or full-time basis, a legal bookkeeper who also has a working knowledge of LawPracticeZA.
 There are a number of such bookkeepers offering their services in South Africa, and the technology makes their location irrelevant.
 In our experience, these bookkeepers charge a very reasonable rate and require only a few hours a month for a typical small firm, working remotely.

 This section provides a ‘mile-high’ view.
-The more detailed documentation can be accessed from the remainder of this manual and the help found via the Dashboard of every LawPracticeZA system.
+The more detailed documentation can be accessed from the remainder of this manual and the help found via the Dashboard of every LawPracticeZA system (scroll down to Documentation).

 LawPracticeZA consists of Clients and their linked Matters (a Matter can be thought of as an instruction from a client), with all posting to the Matter, which has separate balances for business, trust and client investments.